hnryjms/hnryjms.github.io/_posts/2020-03-27-aws-codebuild-selenium.md

 ### `artifacts:` and `reports:`

-This is where we tell AWS CodeBuild to take our results, and store them somewhere within our AWS account.
-Because I'm using `cucumber-js` and AWS CodeBuild has a native `CucumberJson` parser, I'm able to see rich reports in the AWS Management Console.
+This is where we tell AWS CodeBuild to take our results and store them somewhere within our AWS account.
+Because I'm using `cucumber-js` and AWS CodeBuild includes a native `CucumberJson` parser, I'm able to see rich reports in the AWS Management Console.
 If you're not using Cucumber reporting, you can remove the `reports:` section, or see if your tool can output a JUnit or other AWS CodeBuild compatible report.